splanck/vush/README.md

 - Execution of external commands via `fork` and `exec`
 - Built-in commands: `cd`, `exit`, `pwd`, `jobs`, `fg`, `source`, and `help`
 - Environment variable expansion for tokens beginning with `$`
+- `$?` expands to the exit status of the last foreground command
 - Wildcard expansion for unquoted `*` and `?` patterns
 - Background job management using `&`
 - Simple pipelines using `|` to connect commands